-- The return on equity holdings started to decline in the second half of the year.
-Solidium’s return on equity holdings was -16.9% for the six-month period and -13.1% for the full calendar year 2018
+- Solidium’s return on equity holdings was 13.5% for the six-month period and 5.6% for the full calendar year 2020

-- Solidium’s net asset value decreased by EUR 1.4 billion and was EUR 6.6 billion at the end of the period.
-The decrease in value was affected by the changes in equity holdings and the profit distribution of EUR 351 million to the owner
+- Solidium’s net asset value increased by EUR 0.7 billion and was EUR 7.3 billion at the end of the period.

 Development of holdings and key indicators

-The value of Solidium’s equity holdings was EUR 6,842 million on 31 December 2018 (EUR 8,108 million on 30 June 2018 and EUR 8,538 million on 31 December 2017).
-The total return of Solidium’s equity holdings was -16.9 per cent during the review period and -13.1 per cent for the last twelve months.
-During the six-month period the best returns were generated by Valmet and Nokia whereas the development of Outokumpu and Outotec were among the weakest.
+The value of Solidium’s equity holdings was EUR 7,620 million on 31 December 2020 (EUR 6,799 million on 30 June 2020 and EUR 7,541 million on 31 December 2019).
+The total return of Solidium’s equity holdings was 13.5 per cent during the review period and 5.6 per cent for the last twelve months.
+During the six-month period the best returns were generated by Metso Outotec whereas the return of Nokia was the weakest.

 Money market investments

-Solidium’s money market investments amounted to EUR 152 million on 31 December 2018 (EUR 985 million on 30 June 2018 and EUR 309 million on 31 December 2017).
-The return of money market investments was 0.1 per cent during the review period and 0.2 per cent for the past financial year.
-During the review period Solidium paid a profit distribution of EUR 351 million to the owner.
-In addition, the exchangeable bond of EUR 350 million was repaid in September 2018.
+Solidium’s money market investments amounted to EUR 222 million on 31 December 2020 (EUR 151 million on 30 June 2020 and EUR 160 million on 31 December 2019).
+The return of money market investments was 0.5 per cent during the review period and 0.5 per cent for the past twelve months.

 Participation in nomination boards